alexott/databricks-playground/simba-jdbc-aad-token/README.md

 * `query` - what query should be executed
 * `host` - the host portion of the Databricks workspace (obtained from SQL Warehouse configuraiton)
 * `httpPath` - the HTTP Path of the SQL Warehouse (obtained from SQL Warehouse configuraiton)
+* `oauthClientId` - (optional) if you don't have Azure application with name `databricks-sql-jdbc`, then set it to the Application ID of the Azure application that will be used for authentication.

 ## Build & run